cert-manager/website/content/en/docs/usage/kubectl-plugin.md

 Use "kubectl cert-manager [command] --help" for more information about a command.
 ```

+## Commands

-## Renew
+### Renew
 > **Note**: this feature requires the `ExperimentalCertificateControllers` feature gate set.

-`kubectl cert-manager` allows you to manually trigger a a renew of a specific certificate.
+`kubectl cert-manager` allows you to manually trigger a renewal of a specific certificate.
-This can de done for individual and multiple certificates.
+This can be done either one certificate at a time, using label selectors (`-l app=example`), or with the `--all` flag:

-For example you can renew the certificate `example-com-tls`
+For example you can renew the certificate `example-com-tls`:
 ```console
 $ kubectl get certificate
 NAME                       READY   SECRET               AGE